-In today’s dynamic legal market, it is possible to change jobs without leaving your desk.
+In today’s dynamic legal market, it’s possible to change jobs without leaving your desk—whether your desk is at home or in a commercial office building, or both, depending upon the day.
 With the increasing pace of partner moves, practice group acquisitions, spin-off firms, and law firm mergers, you might find yourself working for a progression of different law firms, without making a job move personally.
 This can have an important impact on your career development, however, as each new law firm iteration may bring changes in culture, expectations, career paths, and opportunities.

 You used to know the rules of the game, but expectations may have changed.
 The new law firm incarnation may have an entirely different culture and priorities.
 There may be different billable hours requirements, partnership tracks, compensation structures, bonus and benefits programs, and attitudes towards pro bono work and business development activities.
-Changes in the firm structure may require that you report to different partners, or get your assignments through new channels.
-Furthermore, each firm may have preferred modes and styles of communication, which may require more than just learning new computer systems and passwords.
+Differences in the firm structure may require that you report to different partners, or get your assignments through new channels.
+Furthermore, each firm may have preferred modes and styles of communication, which may necessitate learning more than just new computer systems and passwords.

 Assess the circumstances

 With any important change in your law firm’s landscape, the smart tactic is to keep a low profile until you’ve scoped out the true lay of the land.
 You want to discover any variations and nuances in the power structure and alliances, and which partners, practice areas and clients are most valued, or where any backwaters may lie.
 You want to adopt and adapt to any new styles and refrain from saying “this is the way we used to do it.”

 These changes can be a blessing in disguise but, other times, you might be less than satisfied with your new circumstances.
 Once you’ve settled into the situation, you may also want to take a look at how the latest version of your firm fits into the legal marketplace as a whole and how it suits you in light of your personal and career goals.